Retail AI web assistant: Beyond browsing /

 • Anyone with an accent or speech impediment would not have an issue using this system which would provide subtitles for each word spoken asked or given

-• Technology is out there, needs adapting to a high-level AI paradigm
+• Technology is out there, needs to be adapted to a high-level AI paradigm

 • Inclusivity is the right thing to do